giovada94/cuda/README.md

 # cuda
 Repository that contain parallel programs in cuda
+The program search for the presence of a pattern within an image

 it is work with Nvidia Cuda Toolkit v10.2, Visual Studio community 2019 , C++,Windows Server 2019 Datacenter.